samvera-deprecated/curate/README.md

 * Add `gem 'curate'` to your Gemfile, then run `bundle`
 * Run the generator: `rails generate curate`
+* Run the following: `rails generate curate:work -h`; You may want to see how to create and register new works.

 ## Curate Developer Notes